-PLANNING PRINCIPLE Actions Timeframe Responsibility DENSITY 3.
-Encourage infill housing and increased densities in different neighbourhood contexts to facilitate a greater mix of housing types and 15-minute neighbourhoods a.
-Work with the Department to identify and address implications of increased densities in existing urban release areas including infrastructure provisions and contribution plans.
-Short term MCC, DPE b.
-Work with the Department to investigate and mandate a minimum proportion (%) of small lots to be delivered in greenfield release areas located close to public transport and amenities.
-Short term MCC, DPE c.
-Prepare a Council-led planning proposal to introduce R3 Medium Density Residential zone and appropriate development standards for Central Maitland, East Maitland, Rutherford and other suitable locations.
-Immediate MCC d.
-Introduce R3 Medium Density Residential zone to East Maitland Catalyst Area as a part of ongoing precinct planning process.
-Immediate MCC e.
-Continue to support small scale, high quality, low impact infill housing development in R1 General Residential zoned land, except areas identified for densification.
-Ongoing MCC f.
-Continue to plan and invest in town centres (high streets) revitalisation to improve liveability and amenity.
-Ongoing MCC DESIGN 4.
-Achieve a.
-Develop an Urban Design Guideline for greenfield release areas.
-Immediate MCC high quality urban design and better planning Strengthen planning controls to increase the proportion of new dwellings that are designed with universal housing requirements.
-Immediate MCC outcomes from all forms of residential development.
-Amend planning controls to facilitate the design excellence in accordance with the best practice urban design principles.
-Immediate MCC d.
-Prepare Local and Neighborhood Character Statements to ensure future residential development enhance unique and valued qualities of the city.
-Immediate MCC e.
-Investigate appropriateness of the R2 Low Density Residential zone to existing Heritage Conservation Areas mapped under the Maitland LEP 2011, except areas identified for densification.
-Immediate MCC f.
-Enhance public domain in potential infill locations to encourage expansion and rejuvenation.
-Ongoing MCC g.
-Investigate and identify potential planning barriers to promote good design outcomes and make development financially feasible.
-Short term MCC
+PLANNING PRINCIPLE ACTIO DNS RESPONSIBILITY TIMEFRAME DENSITY 3.
+Encourage infill housing and increased 3.1 Work with the DPE to identify and address implications of increased densities in existing urban release areas including infrastructure provisions and contribution plans.
+MCC, DPE Short term densities in different neighbourhood contexts to facilitate a 3.2 Work with the DPE to investigate and mandate a minimum proportion (%) of small lots to be delivered in greenfield release areas located close to public transport and amenities.
+MCC, DPE Short term greater mix of housing types and 15-minute neighbourhoods 3.3 Prepare a Council-led planning proposal to introduce R3 Medium Density Residential zone and appropriate development standards for Central Maitland, East Maitland, Rutherford and other suitable locations.
+MCC Immediate 3.4 Introduce R3 Medium Density Residential zone to East Maitland Catalyst Area as a part of its place strategy.
+MCC Immediate 3.5 Continue to support scattered, high quality and low impact infill development in R1 General Residential zone, outside the areas identified for densification.
+MCC Ongoing 3.6 Continue to plan and invest in town centres (high streets) revitalisation to enhance public domain, improve liveability and amenity to support infill housing and increased densities.
+MCC Ongoing 3.7 Work with the DPE and GANSW to identify barriers and opportunities to the delivery of medium density housing in Maitland.
+MCC, DPE, GANSW Short term 3.8 Develop an Urban Design and Density Guideline to provide guidance on the urban form and infrastructure required to support increased densities.
+MCC Short term DESIGN 4.
+Achieve high quality urban design and 4.1 Develop an Urban Design and Density Guideline to provide guidance on the urban form and infrastructure required to support increased densities.
+MCC Short term better planning outcomes from all forms of residential 4.2 Strengthen planning controls to increase the proportion of new dwellings that are designed with universal housing requirements.
+MCC Immediate development 4.3 Amend planning controls to facilitate the design excellence in accordance with the best practice urban design principles.
+MCC Immediate 4.4 Prepare Local/ Neighborhood Character Statements or Neighborhood/ Place Plans to ensure future residential development enhance unique and valued qualities of the city.
+MCC Short term 4.5 Investigate appropriateness of the R2 Low Density Residential zone to existing Heritage Conservation Areas mapped under the Maitland LEP 2011 and special character areas, except areas identified for densification.
+MCC Immediate